WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    return "invalid".
 1. If Section 3 of {{!RFC7234}} forbids a shared cache from storing `response`, return "invalid".
-1. If `response`'s headers contain a stateful header field, as defined in
+1. If `response`'s headers contain an uncached header field, as defined in
-   {{stateful-headers}}, return "invalid".
+   {{uncached-headers}}, return "invalid".
-1. If `exchange`'s response headers contain `Transfer-Encoding` header field, return "invalid".
 1. Let `authority` be the host component of `requestUrl`.
 1. Validate the `certificate-chain` using the following substeps.
 If any of them fail, re-run {{signature-validity}} once over the signature with the